-Gymnosperms, like many plants, experience alternation of generations, which means their life cycles include both diploid and haploid stages.
-In the diploid stage, cells have two sets of chromosomes, and in the haploid stage they have only one.
+Gymnosperms encompass a diverse group of non-flowering plants that include conifers, cycads, ginkgoes and gnetophytes.
+Despite this diversity, there are some common factors in the life cycle of gymnosperms.
+Primarily, this group of plants produces male and female cones as part of the gymnosperm reproductive cycle but do not produce flowers or fruits.
 Gymnosperms take a uniquely long time to reproduce, since it often takes over a year from the time pollination occurs until fertilization is complete.
-Once seeds are produced, some species may hold their seeds until very specific conditions are met -- and even then, they can lie dormant for several more years before germinating.
+Once seeds are produced, some species may hold their seeds until very specific conditions are met.
+Even then, they can lie dormant for several more years before germinating.

 Development of Egg and Sperm Cells in Gymnosperms

-The male diploid gametophyte in the world of gymnosperms is a pollen grain with two sets of chromosomes called a microspore.
+Like many plants, they experience alternation of generations, which means the life cycle of gymnosperms includes both diploid and haploid stages.
+In the diploid stage, cells have two sets of chromosomes, The male diploid gametophyte in the gymnosperm reproductive cycle is a pollen grain with two sets of chromosomes called a microspore.
 A gametophyte gives rise to the gametes, or sex cells.
 Microspores are stored in specialized leaves called sporophylls, groups of which are formed into pollen cones.
 The female diploid gametophyte is called a megaspore.
 The sporophyll storing the megaspore makes up a single scale on a pinecone.
-Both the microspore and megaspore develop into haploid gametes -- egg and sperm cells -- after undergoing meiosis.
+Both the microspore and megaspore develop into haploid gametes - egg and sperm cells - after undergoing meiosis.

 Pollination Leads to Fertilization